Incel: Forums

-In 2017, the largest incel forum was founded by a previous moderator of the r/incels subreddit.
-The forum had almost 15,000 members as of October 2022.
-It is composed of public and registered message boards for self-described incels to discuss their personal experiences.
-Moderators ban women and LGBTQ individuals from joining, stating that the forum is oriented towards straight men.
-In 2020, Talia Lavin in her book Culture Warlords, described the site's culture as one of "one-upmanship", "barroom boast-off" and shock content.
-In 2023, Rolling Stone described a vindictive site culture, giving an example of an ex-moderator who entered a romantic relationship and was subsequently rejected by site members as a "fake incel".
-In 2019, Vox stated that the site has a culture of praising mass killers, which is treated lightly by the site's admins.
+Incels.me was composed of public and registered message boards for self-described incels to discuss their personal experiences.
+Moderators banned women and LGBTQ individuals from joining, stating that the forum was oriented towards straight men.
+In 2019, Vox stated that Incels.co (formerly Incels.me) had a culture of praising mass killers, which was treated lightly by the site's admins.
+In his 2020 book Culture Warlords, journalist Tal Lavin described the culture of Incels.co as one of "one-upmanship", "barroom boast-off" and shock content.
+In 2023, Rolling Stone described a vindictive culture on Incels.is, giving an example of an ex-moderator who entered a romantic relationship and was subsequently rejected by site members as a "fake incel".

-The site has used several top-level domains since its creation, after being suspended by one domain registry due to violence and hate speech and denied renewal by another.
-The site owners also operate a wiki, which has been described by researchers publishing in New Media & Society as cherry picking academic papers to promote misogynistic points.

-Connection to suicide forums
+Incels.co was founded and run by two individuals known only by their online pseudonyms, who also operated a discussion forum devoted to suicide.

-In September 2022, the UK-based Center for Countering Digital Hate (CCDH) published a report about the largest dedicated incel forum, based on monthly visits, and a network of other sites run by the same two pseudonymous individuals.
-The Washington Post, New York Times, and the CCDH identified them as Uruguay-based Diego Joaquín Galante and United States–based Lamarcus Small.
-In December 2021, the New York Times reported that it had identified 45 people, individually, who died in connection to a website called Sanctioned Suicide, and estimated that the true number was likely much higher.
+In September 2022, the UK-based Center for Countering Digital Hate (CCDH) published a report about the largest dedicated incel forum based on monthly visits, and a network of other sites run by the same two pseudonymous individuals.
+The Washington Post, The New York Times, and the CCDH identified them as Uruguay-based Diego Joaquín Galante and United States–based Lamarcus Small.
+In December 2021, The New York Times reported that it had identified 45 people, individually, who died in connection to a website called Sanctioned Suicide, and estimated that the true number was likely much higher.
 The Times reporters discovered that Galante and Small created and operated the suicide website, in addition to their several incel forums.
 The CCDH reported that Galante and Small also maintained forums for online communities dedicated to body image and unemployment.